Originally published: 8/17/ 2012 Updated: 10/17/2020

 Example: Johnny rushes into the kitchen just minutes before the school bus drives up and says…”Mama, I need $25 for the Field Trip that we’re going on today.
 Sorry, but I forgot to tell you.”
 Well, if you have $25 on hand you might be irritated with Johnny but you just run in, get the money and give it to him.
 But, if you don’t have the money, payday is three days away, and you have no one to borrow the money from, you have a problem.

 – Problems and values change over time.
-What is a problem to you today may not be a problem to you later in life.
+What is a problem for you today may not be a problem for you later in life.

 – A problem is a problem if you believe it to be a problem.
 I was in Honduras, Central America a few years ago and I was profoundly affected by some of the things that I saw.
 The poor condition of the roads, the miles of highway with no street lights at night, the begging on the streets, the poverty, and men armed with M16s to protect restaurants, banks and shops were a major problem to me.
 But I also noticed that the vast majority of people just went on with their lives.
 They laughed and lived and did not appear to be affected by their circumstances.
 The things that I saw as a problem were everyday life to them.

 The long list of problems that I just identified has a single source.
-That source is called Sin.
+That source is called sin.
 What exactly is sin?
 Sin is the transgression of God’s Law.
 When God says don’t, we do.
+When He says to do, we don’t.
 Most of us know the story of man’s original sin, but let’s briefly review it for those who may not be clear on the topic.
 God found sin in Satan when he (Satan) attempted to exalt his kingdom above God’s.
 He was kicked out of heaven and took a third of the angels with him.
 God created Adam and Eve and He gave them a free will to love him which is shown through obedience.
 (You demonstrate your love for God when you obey His Word.)
 John 14:15 (KJV) says 15 If ye love me, keep my commandments.

 Ephesians 4:11-12 (KJV)